 CMS Fact Sheet: https://www.cms.gov/newsroom/fact-sheets/medicare-telemedicine-health-care-provider-fact-sheet

 CPT codes and their descriptions do not reflect or guarantee coverage or payment.
-Just because a CPT code exists, payment for the service it describes is not guaranteed.
+The existence of a CPT / HCPCS code does not guarantee payment for the service it describes.
 Coverage and payment policies of governmental and private payers vary from time to time and for different areas of the country.
 Questions regarding coverage and payment by a payer should be directed to that payer.
 APMA and its employees, consultants, and officers do not claim responsibility for any consequences or liability attributable to the use of any information, guidance, or advice contained in this communication or liability attributable to the use of any information, guidance, or advice contained in this communication.

 The Consolidated Appropriations Act of 2021 includes COVID relief legislation.
 Read a high-level summary of provisions that may be of interest to APMA members.
 APMA will continue to review the legislation and provide more information to members as it becomes available.